Home

 Cystic acne is one of the most severe and painful forms.
 It develops deep beneath your skin when a blocked pore becomes infected.
 It’s a type of inflammatory acne and is often associated with hormonal acne [13].

 The main treatment option for this kind of acne is oral antibiotics [13].
-These should be prescribed by a healthcare practitioner or dermatologist.
+These should be accessed through a healthcare practitioner or dermatologist.

 Does vitamin C help with acne scarring?